 Visiting a Korean Fortune Teller In Seoul…

 Walking through Seoul’s quirky Hongdae neighborhood on a cold and dreary Monday afternoon I trotted down a familiar side street.
-This area is well known for its many mystics – fortune tellers, tarot readers, palmists and others all offering you the opportunity to gaze into your future.
+This area is well known for its many mystics – fortune tellers, tarot readers, palmists, and others all offering you the opportunity to gaze into your future.

-Amongst the trendy clothing boutiques and eccentric eateries are ramshackle stores oozing the scent of incense and promoting their services with vibrant colors, depictions of alchemy and windows blocked out by collages of tarot cards.
+Amongst the trendy clothing boutiques and eccentric eateries are ramshackle stores oozing the scent of incense and promoting their services with vibrant colors, depictions of alchemy, and windows blocked out by collages of tarot cards.
 I’ve passed these stalls many times before, the only difference this time is that I decided to let intrigue get the better of me and venture inside one of them.

 Spoiled for choice by the seemingly infinite options, I settled for a store with multiple wooden boards set out front depicting photographs and signatures of Korean celebrities and television channels praising the psychic inside.
 Satisfied with my choice, I stepped inside.

-Expecting some hippy looking eccentric like Professor Trelawney in Harry Potter, I was surprised to be met with a startling normal looking ajusshi (older Korean man) dressed in startling normal clothes.
+Expecting some hippy-looking eccentric like Professor Trelawney in Harry Potter, I was surprised to be met with a startling normal-looking ajusshi (older Korean man) dressed in startling normal clothes.
 “Oh hello!”
-He exclaimed, seemingly excited to have a Waygookin (foreigner) in his store.
+He exclaimed, seemingly excited to have a waygookin (foreigner) in his store.

 The style of fortune telling that he offered was Saju.
-Saju is a method dating back to ancient China that is based on the ‘four pillars’ or the four factors in your birth (date, year, time and place).
+Saju is a method dating back to ancient China that is based on the “four pillars” or the four factors in your birth (date, year, time, and place).

-I provided Ajosshi with the details of my birth and he promptly began scrawling down some notes in Mandarin on the paper before him before reaching to the shelf behind, taking out a dusty old Chinese book and setting it down on the table that sat between us.
+I provided Ajosshi with the details of my birth and he promptly began scrawling down some notes in Mandarin on the paper before him.
+Then he, reached over to the shelf behind him, took out a dusty old Chinese book, and set it down on the table that sat between us.

-Financials – Ajosshi exclaimed with glee that I had a very good fortune and that this was rare for him to see.
+Ajosshi exclaimed with glee that I had a very good fortune and that this was rare for him to see.
 He told me I had been diligent with money lately, and that 2017 would be a good year financially.
 Over the course of the year, I’d start earning more money and likely follow a different career path.

-Travel – Up until 2024, I’d spend most of my life living overseas he told me.
+Up until 2024, I’d spend most of my life living overseas he told me.
 After I leave Korea, he told me I’d return here to live once again in the future.